saasbook/hw-sinatra-saas-wordguesser/README.md

 Autotest should wake up again and the examples that were previously failing should now be passing (green).

-Continue in this manner, removing `:pending => true` from one example at a time working your way down the specs, until you've implemented all the instance methods of the game class: `guess`, which processes a guess and modifies the instance variables `wrong_guesses` and `guesses`
+Continue in this manner, removing `:pending => true` from one or two examples at a time working your way down the specs, until you've implemented all the instance methods of the game class: `guess`, which processes a guess and modifies the instance variables `wrong_guesses` and `guesses`